Vek17/TabletopTweaks-Base/README.md

         * Implements the missing on kill effect.
 Whenever the wielder of this weapon lands a killing blow, he deals sonic damage equal to his ranks in the Athletics skill to all enemies within 10 feet.
 Successful Reflex save (DC 30) halves the damage.
     * Thundering Burst
         * Fixes thundering burst to deal D10s like the description says instead of D8s.
+    * Sound of Void
+        * Now correctly removes spell resistance when hitting a flat footed target.
+    * Music of Death
+        * Now correctly deals bonus damage when hitting a flat footed target.
     * Vorpal
         * Vorpal now works correctly.